Existence of a weak solution for fractional Euler-Lagrange equations: Introduction

-where $L$ is a Lagrangian, \textit{i.e.} an application of the form:
+where $L$ is a Lagrangian, \textit{i.e.} a map of the form:

-where $\DM$ is the left fractional derivative of Riemann-Liouville of order $0 < \alpha < 1$ and where the variables $u$ are functions defined on $(a,b)$ with values in $\R^d$.
-Let us precise that the definitions of the fractional operators of Riemann-Liouville are reminded in Section \ref{section22}. \\
+where $\DM$ is the left fractional derivative of Riemann-Liouville of order $0 < \alpha < 1$ and where the variable $u$ is a function defined almost everywhere (shortly a.e.) on $(a,b)$ with values in $\R^d$.
+The precise definitions of the fractional operators of Riemann-Liouville will be recalled in Section~\ref{section22}.
+It is well-known that critical points of the functional $\LL$ are characterized by the solutions of the \textit{fractional Euler-Lagrange equation}:

-Then, with smooth enough Lagrangian $L$ and variables $u$, a calculus of variations leads to the following result: $u$ is a critical point of $\LL$ if and only if $u$ is solution of the following \textit{fractional Euler-Lagrange equation}: